 - member withdrawals and transfers between Funds;

 - fees and expenses;

 - taxation payments; and

-- re-balancing requirements.
+- re-balancing requirements

 Liquidity is available through each Fund holding suitable levels of liquid assets, being investment in cash and listed securities.
-Liquid assets are deemed to be those assets that can be redeemed within 30 days without materially moving the price under "normal" market conditions.
+Liquid assets are typically those assets that can be redeemed in 30 days in "normal" conditions without materially moving the price.